Peer Review Policy

 Originality and Plagiarism Policy

-Authors by submitting their manuscript to APJES declare that their work is original and authored by them; has not been previously published nor submitted for evaluation; original ideas, data, findings and materials taken from other sources (including their own) are properly documented and cited; their work does not violate any rights of others, including privacy rights and intellectual property rights; provided data is their own data, true and not manipulated.
-Plagiarism in whole or in part without proper citation is not tolerated by APJES.
+Authors by submitting their manuscript to APJESS declare that their work is original and authored by them; has not been previously published nor submitted for evaluation; original ideas, data, findings and materials taken from other sources (including their own) are properly documented and cited; their work does not violate any rights of others, including privacy rights and intellectual property rights; provided data is their own data, true and not manipulated.
+Plagiarism in whole or in part without proper citation is not tolerated by APJESS.
 Manuscripts submitted to the journal will be checked for originality using anti-plagiarism software.

 Journal Ethics and Malpractice Statement

 For all parties involved in the publishing process (the author(s), the journal editor(s), the peer reviewers, the society, and the publisher) it is necessary to agree upon standards of expected ethical behavior.
-The ethics statements for APJES are based on the Committee on Publication Ethics (COPE) Code of Conduct guidelines available at www.publicationethics.org.
+The ethics statements for APJESS are based on the Committee on Publication Ethics (COPE) Code of Conduct guidelines available at www.publicationethics.org.

 1. Editor Responsibilities